 If you are trying to sell your home and your decluttering efforts are becoming a challenge, take a look at these helpful tips.
-From donating your items to charities, holding a garage sale to storing your belongings in temporary storage before you move.
-Here are ways to feel good about decluttering to stage your home for potential buyers.
+From donating your items to charities, holding a garage sale, or storing your belongings in temporary storage before you move.

 This is a great way to clean and organize your home, whether you are selling or not.
 What you do with your items when selling a home will be slightly different than what you do if you're just trying to get organized in your current home.